OpenFn/women-for-women/README.md

 Women for Women International would like to integrate Committed Giving with Salesforce.
 OpenFn will sync donation data from Committed Giving to Salesforce.
 In addition, OpenFn to perform duplicate checking before upserting data.

 ### Functional Summary
 Flow: Committed Giving --> Salesforce
-1. Weekly OpenFn will extract CSV exports of donation data from sftp server, convert to JSON.
+1. Weekly, OpenFn will extract CSV exports of donation data from sftp server, convert to JSON.
-2. OpenFn will map CSVs to Salesforce objects.
+2. OpenFn will map the converted CSVs to relevant Salesforce objects according to data element mapping specifications defined by WfWI.
-3. OpenFn to perform duplicate checking before upserting data.
+3. OpenFn to perform duplicate checking before upserting data in Salesfroce.

 ## 2. Technical Overview
 ### Data Flow
 See data flow here https://lucid.app/lucidchart/34c8100a-42d2-47ab-8a5a-6c406a744ed8/edit?beaconFlowId=53F1EDFE7A9CEC2A&page=0_0#

+### Unique Identifiers
+1. **Contacts**: `Legacy_Supporter_ID__c: csv.PersonRef`
+2. **Recurring Donations**: ...
+3. ...

 ### OpenFn Jobs
 1. Job 1 gets the CSV files from Committed Giving and converts them to JSON.